Grooming the Polish Lowland Sheepdog

 Problem Solution

-Coat takes forever to dry Use towel + forced-air drying and separate the coat to the skin
+Coat takes forever to dry Use towel plus forced-air drying and separate the coat to the skin.

 Drying is non-negotiable for the PON coat.
 After towel drying, use forced-air drying while separating the coat in sections to dry to the skin.
 Incomplete drying can lead to odor, itching, and skin imbalance.